-In order to determine whether the University achieved compliance with the Operational Standards, the Office of Legal Affairs reviewed the Standards with the following members of the University community, who would be in a position to verify such compliance and identify any deviations from the requirements of the Standards:
+In order to determine whether the University achieved compliance with the Standards, the Office of Legal Affairs reviewed the Standards with the following members of the University community, who would be in a position to verify such compliance and identify any deviations from the requirements of the Standards:

-- Senior Associate Athletic Director for Student Services, Mr. Doug Tiedt; - Senior Associate Athletic Director for Compliance, Ms. Katie Smith; - Registrar, Mr. Scott Owczarek; - Director of the Office of Admissions and Recruitment, Mr. André E. Phillips; - Dean of Students, Ms. Christina Olstad; - Assistant Athletic Director for Sports Medicine, Mr. Michael Moll; - Head Team Physician, Dr. David T. Bernhardt; and - Director of Student Financial Aid, Ms. Helen Faith.
+- Senior Associate Athletic Director for Student Services, Mr. Doug Tiedt; - Senior Associate Athletic Director for Compliance & Senior Woman Administrator, Ms. Katie Smith; - Associate Vice Provost & University Registrar, Mr. Scott Owczarek; - Director of Admissions and Recruitment, Mr. André E. Phillips; - Dean of Students, Ms. Christina Olstad; - Assistant Athletic Director for Sports Medicine, Mr. Michael Moll; - Head Team Physician, Dr. David T. Bernhardt; and - Director of the Office of Student Financial Aid, Ms. Helen Faith.

 Each of these members of the University community has provided a written statement comparing their own knowledge and experiences with the requirements of the Standards.
 These written statements have also been attached to this Annual Report as Exhibit 2.
-During these interviews, three instances of potential non-compliance during the year under review were identified, all related to communication directly between Department coaches or staff and other University Offices.
-Detailed descriptions of these instances are attached as Exhibit 3.
-A review of these instances shows that the non-compliance was in each case innocuous, and was identified and remedied quickly.
+During these reviews, no instances of potential non-compliance during the year under review were identified.